sammi-turner/Dotfiles/README.md

 # .emacs

-A very minimal GUI-based config with the Misterioso theme and with the super key (mod4) set as meta.
+A very minimal GUI-based config with the Misterioso theme.
+The super key (mod4) is set as meta.

 # .config/nvim